shreytheshreyas/tp/docs/UserGuide.md

 ## 3. Home View
+As a project manager, you need to have a quick overview of all the projects that are under your charge.
+Apart from just projects, you would want to be able to see who is working on what so that you can allocate work evenly across members.
-The Home View displays the full list of projects and members that are under your purview.
+The Home View does just that.
+You get a concise display of the full list of projects and members that are under your purview.

-At a glance, see the most important details about your project including its status, deadline and number of tasks completed.
+At a glance, you see the most important details about your project including its status, deadline and number of tasks completed.

 The Home View also conveniently provides warnings for uncompleted tasks with imminent deadlines.